Science (SCI)

 Not excited about taking a science general education course?
 This course will show you how much science affects your day-to-day life.
 You will learn about current issues and controversies in the areas of biology, chemistry, and environmental science, including global warming, alternative energy, fracking, recycling, vaccination, GMOs, cloning and gene therapy, and stem cells.
 This course will equip you to think critically, find reliable sources of information, and to make educated decisions when it comes to your health, your environment, and political issues.
 This course includes a lab, which will help you to learn the theory behind the scientific method and give you exposure to how scientific research is carried out.

-SCI 275 Product Development, Risk, and Failure Analysis 4 credits
+SCI 280 Risk and Failure Analysis 3 credits

 SCI 310 Life, Earth, Space, and Physical Science for Educators 4 credits